Hetty and the Lion Story

 Do let me know how you get along with the materials.

 All the best, Shelley Ann Vernon

 P.S.
-Make the most of the great price for my story package with everything you need to give great lessons to your Preschool ELLs (English language learners!)
+Make the most of the excellent value for the entire English story package with everything you need to give great lessons to your Preschool ELLs (English language learners!)